BrianArchibald/mysql-postgres/README.md

 -- Many to many relationship
 -- usually called a join table

+-- This is a JOIN table
 create table favorites(
   user_id int references users(id), -- the user who fav somethingh post_id int references posts(id), -- what post was favd
-  primary key (user_id, post_id) -- composite key, we are using more than a single column
+  primary key (user_id, post_id) -- composite key, we are using more than a single column )

-)
+user_id = 1
+post_id = 1

+user_di = 1
+post_id = 2 -- he favd 2 posts

+select * from users;
+select * from posts;

+--EXAMPLE
+insert into favorites
+(user_id, post_id)
+value(1, 10) -- user 1 is now favd post 10

+-- can't do this again, will get duplicate key error due to primary key-- can't favd this post again -- but multiple users can fav a post